Santhosh007joker/MATLAB-Robotics/README.md

 Toolboxes hand you pre-built functions, blocks, and components, all ready to drop into your project the moment you need them, no reinventing required.

 ---
 So, with that out of the way, let's actually put this to use.
-We're going to walk through how to simulate a robot in MATLAB, piece by piece.
+We're going to walk through how to simulate various gadgets and robots in MATLAB, piece by piece.
 Now, since every robot eventually needs to be powered, sensed, and controlled before it's allowed to move an inch, that's exactly where we'll start: the electronics part.